-- The average frontage and area of residential lots, units or parcels of tied land (POTLs) on both sides of the same street within 120 m of the subject property.
-In the case of corner development lots, units or POTLs on both sides within 120 m will be considered; or - ii) The requirements of City by-laws, including Zoning By-law 0225-2007.
+- i) The average lot frontage and lot area of residential lots on both sides of the same street within 120 m of the subject property.
+In the case of a corner lot, lots on both sides of the streets within 120 m will be considered; or - ii) The requirements of City by-laws, including Zoning By -law 0225-2007.